Syncano/syncano-socket-aws-comprehend/README.md

 ```

 #### batch-detect-key-phrases
-Endpoint detects the key noun phrases found in a batch of documents
+This endpoint detects the key noun phrases found in a batch of documents

 *_Parameters_*